ABM for small B2B sales teams

 What ABM actually means (without the jargon)

-Marketing generates leads.
+Traditional sales and marketing: Marketing generates leads.
 Sales qualifies them.
 Sales moves qualified leads through a pipeline.
-Revenue is measured by how many deals close.

 The problem: marketing doesn't care which leads turn into deals.
-They care about lead volume and quality scores.
-So they optimise for leads, not accounts.
+They care about lead volume.

-Success is measured by: "Did we close deals with accounts on our target list?"
+ABM flips this: Marketing and sales agree on a list of target accounts.
+Marketing's job is to help sales close those accounts.
+Success is measured by "Did we close deals with accounts on our target list?"

 Why small teams are actually better at ABM